-If you’re active duty, take whatever extra leave you can.
-Get home see you family, friends, and simply catch up.
-If you’re reserve, make your last day at your civilian work a couple weeks before you head out.
+If you’re on active duty, take whatever extra leave you can.
+Get home see your family, friends, and simply catch up.
+If you’re reserve, make your last day at your civilian work a couple of weeks before you head out.
 If you have kids, take a night or two where you can sit down on a nice date and be romantic.
 Also, take some time to yourself.
 Be alone with your thoughts for a bit, think them out.
-Personally, I got so caught up in my training, visiting friends/family, and other predeployment activities I never actually thought fully through how I felt.
+Personally, I got so caught up in my training, visiting friends/family, and other pre-deployment activities I never actually thought fully through how I felt.
 It didn’t hit me until I was on the plane what was going on, and that wasn’t a good time for that to sink in.
 This leads me to my next point… 4.
 Accept what is coming.

 This is a really deep one that takes some reflection and personal time to sort out in your head.
 Realize you’re about to be gone from home for a while, and things are going to be different while you’re at your designation and when you get home.
 You won’t be in the loop and in all the inside jokes, and you for sure will be missing out on something.
 From a birthday for a child or something as simple as your friends going out and having great nights.
 Just do your best to stay in touch and up-to-date so you don’t feel as out of touch.